 One of the most important things you'll need in order to stream to Subsplash Live is an encoder.
 The encoder's job is simple but essential: it converts your audio/video content into a digital format capable of streaming to your desired platform.
 Not all encoders are created equal, however, and they come in many different shapes, sizes, price tags, features, and levels of quality.
 Some encoders are software applications on your computer (AKA, "software encoders"), while others are stand-alone hardware (AKA, "hardware encoders").

-There are a few different protocols used for streaming, and Subsplash Live uses the protocol known as RTMP (Real-Time Messaging Protocol).
-In theory, any encoder that supports encoding to the H.264 specification and streaming to custom RTMP destinations will work for streaming to Subsplash Live; however, it's important to know that some are more suited to the task than others.
+There are a few different protocols used for streaming, and Subsplash Live uses either RTMP (Real-Time Messaging Protocol) or SRT (Secure Reliable Transport).
+In theory, any encoder that supports encoding to the H.264 specification and streaming to custom RTMP or SRT destinations will work for streaming to Subsplash Live; however, it's important to know that some are more suited to the task than others.
 Below are a few of the more common encoders people use to stream to Subsplash Live!

 Software Encoders